About the Eastman Johnson Catalogue Raisonné Project

 Abigael MacGibeny, Project Manager and independent art historian, has worked on the Eastman Johnson Catalogue Raisonné since 2012.
 She earned her Master’s degree in Art History from Boston University (Dr. Patricia Hills, advisor) and Graduate Certificate in Museum Studies from Tufts University.
 She has worked at commercial galleries and the Museum of Fine Arts, Boston.
-Prior to her work on the EJCR, Abigael, the daughter of an artist, had experience cataloguing thousands of works of art.
-As project manager, her work has included contributing to the content of the EJCR and managing its publication as a website.
-She is also interested in twentieth-century and contemporary art, and her essay “States of Being: Berta R. Golahny’s Landscape of Man” was published in Woman’s Art Journal (fall/winter 2018).
+Prior to her joining the EJCR, Abigael, the daughter of an artist, had experience cataloguing thousands of works of art.
+As project manager, she co-authored the EJCR and managed its publication as a website.
+She also writes on twentieth-century American art.

 Linda S. Ferber is New-York Historical Society museum director emerita.
 She was Andrew Mellon curator of American art at the Brooklyn Museum (now emerita) and chief curator during a long tenure.
 She has organized exhibitions, taught and lectured on topics including William T. Richards; the American Pre-Raphaelites; the American Watercolor Movement; the Ashcan School; Albert Bierstadt; Asher B. Durand; and the Hudson River School.
 She is now active as an independent curator.